vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/store-components/vtex-store-components-autocompleteresults.md

 ### Props

-> ℹ️ Info
->
-> The `autocomplete-result-list` block is commonly used with [Downshift](https://github.com/downshift-js/downshift).
+> ℹ️ The `autocomplete-result-list` block is commonly used with [Downshift](https://github.com/downshift-js/downshift).
 Hence, some of its props are directly related to it.

 | Prop name                      | Type               | Description                                                                                                                                                                                                                                              | Default value |
 | ------------------------------ | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |